It was a move designed to meet the needs of SPiN volunteers and guests, and to show some cooperation with our neighbors.

 In other words… Everybody Wins.

+Just a block from Flintstone Park, a better solution for everyone.
 Six months into our sack lunch program – begun when COVID-19 prevented indoor meal service to our guests – August saw us serving thirty or more people a day at Flintstone Park.
 What started as a wintertime stopgap idea soon morphed into a long-term commitment to care for our guests in need.